ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 |--------------|------------------|-----------------------|
 | TXT          | \_dmarc          | RFC 7489              |
 Table: "Underscored and Globally Scoped DNS Node Names" registry

+# Privacy Considerations {#privacy-considerations}

+This section discusses issues specific to private data that may be included if DMARC reports are requested.
+Issues associated with sending aggregate reports and failure reports are addressed in [@!I-D.ietf-dmarc-aggregate-reporting] and [@!I-D.ietf-dmarc-failure-reporting] respectively.

+## Aggregate Report Considerations {#aggregate-report-considerations}

+Aggregate reports may, particularly for small organizations, provide some limited insight into email sending patterns.
+As an example, in a small organization, an aggregate report from a particular domain may be sufficient to make the report receiver aware of sensitive personal or business information.
+If setting an rua= tag in a DMARC record, the reporting address needs controls appropriate to the organizational requirements to mitigate any risk associated with receiving and handling reports.

+In the case of rua= requests for multi-organizational PSDs, additional information leakage considerations exist.
+Multi-organizational PSDs that do not mandate DMARC use by registants risk exposure of private data of registrant domains if they include the rua= tag in their DMARC record.

+## Failure Report Considerations {#failure-report-considerations}

+Failure reports do provide insight into email sending patterns, including specific users.
+If requesting failure reports, data management controls are needed to support appropriate management of this information.
+The additional detail available through failure reports (relative to aggregate reports) can drive a need for additional controls.
+As an example, a company may be legally restricted from receiving data related to a specific subsidiary.
+Before requesting failure reports, any such data spillage risks have to be addressed through data management controls or publishing DMARC records for relevant sub-domains to prevent reporting on data related to their emails.

+Out of band agreements between failure report senders and receivers may be required to address privacy concerns.

+DMARC records for multi-organizational PSDs **MUST NOT** include the ruf= tag.

 #  Security Considerations {#security-considerations}